Why should I participate in this program?

 1. Apply to the Program

 Admitted first-year students may apply via their Admission Portal, where all FYSA application information is listed with other First-year Learning Communities.
 Students should indicate their first preference for home campus abroad (GTE or Oxford), and they will be invited to submit a short essay responsive to a question about their preparedness and interest in the program.
 In their essays, students are encouraged to share the ways that studying abroad is aligned with their academic and career goals.

 Students will start their undergraduate education at Georgia Tech’s Atlanta campus in a short, three-week session that begins in late July.
 During this session, students will complete two courses totaling three credit hours, including GT 1000: First-Year Seminar (1 credit) and APPH 1040: Scientific Foundations of Health (2 credits).
 The APPH course satisfies the health and wellness requirement.
 Students will be able to live in GT housing and will participate in special co-curricular programming that prepares them for their experiences abroad.

 3. Travel Abroad

-After the summer session, students will immediately depart for the campus of their program (either GT-Lorraine or Oxford University).
+After the summer session, students will immediately depart for the campus of their program (either GT-Europe or Oxford University).
 Students will take approximately 12-15 hours of credit in fall semester, and the exact courses are determined by course availability in each program.
 Courses are GT courses, earning GT credit, and they are taught in English.
 Students should consult with the FYSA program manager and their major’s academic advisor to ensure that the selected courses are appropriate for the major.
-To learn more about how each program track works, students should consult the FYSA@GTL or FYSA@Oxford pages of this website.
+To learn more about how each program track works, students should consult the FYSA@GTE or FYSA@Oxford pages of this website.